Spaghetti Bolognese

 Instructions

-- Heat oil in a large saucepan over medium heat.
-Add onions and sauté until translucent (5–7 min).
+- Heat some oil in a large saucepan.
+Add the peeled and chopped onions and sauté them gently until they become tender.

 FAQs – Table of Contents